 The debentures will be offered and sold on a best-efforts basis by Arque Capital, Ltd., a registered broker-dealer and member of the Financial Industry Regulatory Authority ("FINRA").
 Arque Capital will be an underwriter of the debentures in this offering for purposes of the Securities Act of 1933.
 Arque Capital may retain other dealers to act as an agent on its behalf in the course of offering and selling debentures in this offering.
 We will pay Arque Capital a selling commission ranging from 0.50% to 7.00% of the principal amount of debentures sold, depending on the debentures' maturity date.
 We will also pay Arque Capital additional underwriting compensation ranging from 1.00% to 3.00% of the principal amount of debentures sold depending on the debentures' maturity date.
-Such additional underwriting compensation consists of a dealer manager fee, a wholesaling fee (payable only to wholesaling dealers), and an accountable and non-accountable expense allowance.
-Arque Capital will share its commissions and accountable and non-accountable expense allowance with other dealers who may participate in the offering.
-The total amount of the selling commissions and additional underwriting compensation paid to Arque Capital and any other FINRA member in the course of offering and selling the debentures will not exceed 8.00% of the aggregate amount of the debentures sold.
+Such additional underwriting compensation consists of a dealer manager fee, a wholesaling fee (payable only to wholesaling dealers), and a non-accountable expense allowance.
+Furthermore, we will reimburse Arque Capital for its accountable due-diligence expenses in an amount up to 1.50% of the principal amount of debentures (without regard to the maturity date of such debentures).
+Arque Capital will share its commissions and non-accountable expense allowance with other dealers who may participate in the offering.
+The total amount of the selling commissions and additional underwriting compensation paid to Arque Capital on each debenture will not exceed 10.00% of the principal amount of the debenture sold.
+We will also pay our own issuer organization and offering expenses related to this offering, such as legal, accounting, printing and mailing expenses, registration, qualification and associate securities filing fees, various marketing expenses, other direct expenses incurred by us in connection with the offering, and facilities and technology costs and fees.
+Such expenses will not exceed 1.50% of the principal amount of debentures sold.
 See "Plan of Distribution" and "Use of Proceeds" for further information.

-Aggregate Commissions, Allowances, Price to Accountable Due Price to Diligence Expenses (1) Net Proceeds t Proceeds Investor (2) to Company Minimum Investment \$ 25,000 \$ 2,000 \$ 23,000(3) Offering \$250,000,000 \$ 20,000,000 \$22 9,000,000(4)
+Aggregate Commissions, Allowances, Accountable Due Diligence Expenses and Price to Price to Issuer Organization and Net Procee Investor Offering Expenses (1)(2) to Company (3) Minimum Investment \$ 25,000 \$ 2,700 \$ 22,300 Offering \$250,000,000 \$ 27,000,000 \$22,300,000

-- (1) Assumes an average sales commission of 5.00%, average dealer manager fee of 1.00%, average wholesaling fees of 0.70%, and average accountable and non-accountable expense allowance of 1.30%.
+- (1) Assumes an average sales commission of 5.00%, average dealer manager fee of 1.00%, average wholesaling fees of 0.70%, and average non-accountable expense allowance of 1.00%, average accountable due diligence expense reimbursement of 1.50%, and average issuer organization and offering expenses of 1.50%.
 As indicated above, actual commissions, fees, and allowances will vary based on a range relating to the term of the debentures sold.
-Nevertheless, the total amount of selling commissions and additional underwriting compensation (consisting of dealer manager fees, wholesaling fees and accountable and non-accountable expense allowances) paid to the underwriter will not exceed 8.00% of the aggregate principal amount of debentures sold. - (2) Arque Capital has agreed to offer the debentures on a "best efforts" basis. - (3) Net Proceeds to Company based on the Minimum Investment are calculated after deducting (i) selling commissions and (ii) additional underwriting compensation (consisting of a dealer manager fee, wholesaling fee, and accountable and non-accountable expense allowance).
-We expect that our own offering expenses, consisting of legal, accounting, printing, mailing, registration, qualification and associated securities offering filing costs and expenses, will aggregate to approximately \$1,000,000, but for purposes of reporting the Net Proceeds to Company based on the Minimum Investment, our issuer offering expenses of \$1,000,000 have not been reflected. - (4) Net Proceeds to Company based on the Offering of \$250,000,000 in principal amount of debentures are calculated as described in fn.
-3 above, but also after deducting our own issuer offering expenses of \$1,000,000.
+Actual due diligence expense reimbursement to the selling group members will vary based on our receipt of documented due diligence expenses.
+Actual issuer organization and offering expenses may differ from our estimates.
+Nevertheless, the total amount of selling commissions and additional underwriting compensation (consisting of dealer manager fees, wholesaling fees and non-accountable expense allowances) paid to the underwriter will not exceed 10.00% of the principal amount of debentures sold. - (2) Arque Capital has agreed to offer the debentures on a "best efforts" basis. - (3) Net Proceeds to Company are calculated after deducting (i) selling commissions, (ii) additional underwriting compensation (consisting of a dealer manager fee, wholesaling fee, and non-accountable expense allowance), and (iii) our reimbursement to the selling group members of their accountable due-diligence expenses, and our payment of our own issuer organization and offering expenses.